Ampersand

 Possession

 The apostrophe shows that something is owned by someone.
-For example, the Statistician’s Office is the office owned by the Statistician.
+For example, the National Statistician’s Office is the office owned by the National Statistician.
 Depending on who is doing the owning, the apostrophe is used differently.

 If the possessor is singular, use an apostrophe followed by “s”.